Skip to content

 • geometry

-From orbit, the Grid Network does not read as a map.
-It reads as a honeycomb — thousands of hexagonal settlements scattered across the planet, sometimes clustered in tight combs around a Hub, sometimes floating alone in forest or desert, always entwined with whatever ecology they landed in.
+From orbit, the Grid Network reads as a honeycomb.
+Thousands of hexagonal settlements scattered across the planet, sometimes clustered in tight combs around a Hub, sometimes floating alone in forest or desert, always entwined with whatever ecology they landed in.
 The hexagon is not decoration.
-It is the geometry that lets a society tile itself across land without wasting it, that lets walls be shared and materials be cut, and that signals — at a glance — "natural design" instead of "industrial grid."
+It is the geometry that lets a society tile itself across land without wasting it, that lets walls be shared and materials be cut, and that signals, at a glance, natural design instead of industrial grid.

 The geometry

 Hexagons tile a plane with zero gaps.
 Shared walls mean shared thermal mass, shared structure, shared utilities.
-Six-way adjacency means a Grid always has neighbours on up to six sides — no dead-end cul-de-sacs, no isolated cells.
-The shape is a direct quote from beehives, graphene, the eye of a dragonfly; the message is that this civilisation takes its engineering hints from the world rather than imposing on it.
+Six-way adjacency means a Grid always has neighbours on up to six sides.
+No dead-end cul-de-sacs, no isolated cells.
+The shape echoes beehives and graphene.
+This civilisation takes its engineering hints from the world rather than imposing on it.

 From cell to network